Nighttime Skin Care For Glass Skin- A Simple 7-Step Regimen!

 If needed, you can apply a spot treatment for acne or some nighttime eye cream at this point.

 Since it is wintertime, we would recommend using a thick moisturizer for your nighttime routine.
 This will protect your skin from the drying elements of central heating.
 If you have a humidifier or do not suffer from dryness in wintertime, we would recommend the Cetaphil moisturizer.
 Cetaphil is a basic moisturizer for sensitive skin.
 If you are 20 years old and older, we would recommend introducing a retinol moisturizer in your nighttime routine.

 Retinol not only prevents wrinkles but reduces oil production, dark spots, and acne.
 Using retinol is almost a cure-all and provides most with smooth skin within months.
 Retinol is a big choice to make, so make sure you spot-test before trying it!

 Retinol almost comes with a “retinization” process meaning you will most likely experience dryness and acne for a couple of weeks when starting your retinol product.
 This is because your skin is increasing its turnover rate, causing pimples to come to the surface and dryness.
 After this process is over, you will experience smooth, dark-spot and acne-free skin!
-I highly recommend using one!
+We highly recommend using one!
 If you use one you have to make sure your toner and serum ingredients do not conflict with retinol.
 This means avoiding AHAs, BHAs, and vitamin C in those steps.